franchsli/whatsapp_clone_django/README.md

 - **OPTIMIZE REQUESTS**:
   - Combine related request views so the server calls reduce and do two jobs in the same response.
   - Reduce the HTMX responsability and use consumers.
-- Check why request.user.has_photo returns value but (in view) user_instance.has_photo returns False.
 - Optimize the js code (delete all the cloned code.)
 - Check what happens when contact user send a message and htmx.ajax runs anyway.
 - Make a way to handle image decoding (async way).